 Vitamin E oil is a special product that contains Vitamin E , either organic or synthetic .
 But, instead of a capsule, like most vitamins, Vitamin E oil usually comes in a large bottle.
-It is not 100 % vitamin E as that would be too sticky.
-Vitamin E oil also contains other ingredients, like coconut oil to make it the right viscosity for topical application.
+It is not 100 % vitamin E as that would be too sticky and viscous.
+Vitamin E oil also contains other ingredients and often mixed with other oils like coconut oil to make it the right viscosity for topical application and added health benefits.

 Vitamin E Oil Sources